dev-night/dev-night.github.io/public/index.md

 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

 Our /dev/night #018 will take place on the 9th of January at 19:15.

+[Fabian](https://github.com/akuryou) will give a session about game development.
+The perfect warmup for the upcoming [Global Game Jam in Ansbach](https://globalgamejam.org/2018/jam-sites/ggj-ansbach).

 <!--<i>Right now we are looking for a talk.
 If you're interested please visit our [__talks submission page__](https://github.com/dev-night/talks/issues).</i>
 <a href="https://github.com/dev-night/talks"><img src="https://raw.github.com/dev-night/talks/master/assets/img/workflow.png"></a>-->